manig1729/mutt-wizard/README.md

 # mutt-wizard

+Forked from Luke Smith at the time I installed this on my machine

+Origianl README :

 Get this great stuff without effort:

 - A full-featured and autoconfigured email client on the terminal with neomutt